 Outside of the wattage indicator, arranged in a larger circle, are the numbers from 1 to 10.
 These numbers act as a puff time counter and will light up as you draw past each second.

 As for the buttons, the VX200 has two flat adjustment buttons on the front and a large firing bar on the side.
 The firing bar takes up almost the entire left side of the mod and takes just the right amount of force to activate it.
 It’s not too firm and not too flimsy either.
 Because it takes up the entire side, it’s really easy to use no matter how you hold the device.
-My only gripe is that the click from the firing button is noisy and could of been quieter.
+My only gripe is that the click from the firing button is noisy and could’ve been quieter.
 It’s audibly very clicky and this can quickly get annoying when vaping in quiet spaces.

 The adjustment buttons work just as well as the firing button but thankfully aren’t as noisy.
 These two buttons are located just under the screen and are easy to access.